 A PostScript Interpreter bar launches on your task bar during RIPing, then a Print Spooler bar.
 Clicking on these bars opens windows that provide information regarding the progress of the job.
-Once your image is completed ripped, the Anapurna M4F will start printing when it is online.
+Once your image is ripped, the Wasatch SoftRIP will start spooling the file and generate a RTL file that will be saved in the defined output folder.

-▶ RIP ONLY.
+RIP ONLY.

 To RIP a job without printing it, select RIP ONLY from the Print menu.
 The job will be RIP'd and added to both the RIP and Print Queue listings on the Master Queues screen (more below).
-If you want to print, you have to select the job in the print queue and hit the print button.
+If you want to generate a RTL file, you have to select the job in the print queue and hit the print button.